jangala-dev/product-docs/docs/onboarding-tech/3-network.md

 ## Routing and Data Retrieval

 When you send a request from your device, it is routed through the network to access the internet.
-Initially, the request moves to a Wide Area Network (WAN), reaches a DNS server to translates the domain name into an IP address, and then proceeds to the appropriate data center to retrieve the requested data.
-The response travels back along this path to reach your device, guided by the IP address.
+The request is first transmitted from your device to your router.
+From the router, it moves to the Wide Area Network (WAN) and then to a DNS server, which translates the domain name into an IP address.
+Next, the request is routed to the appropriate data center to retrieve the requested data.
+The response travels back along a similar path until it reaches your device.

-Through understanding these fundamental elements—from Wi-Fi transmission and backhaul options to IP addresses and routing—you'll appreciate how our devices facilitate reliable and efficient internet connections.
-This knowledge is essential as it ensures every interaction with our technology is smooth and productive.
-Welcome to the interconnected world of Jangala, where advanced networking brings your digital world to life.
+Understanding this process helps you appreciate the basic workings of the internet and how our devices communicate.